 Early Modern British Literature.
-(H) The Renaissance humanist has become symbolic of the many monumental achievements of the early modern European period: the discovery of the New World, the rediscovery of classical texts, the invention of the printing press, the reformation of the Western Church, and the formulation of a recognizable English language.
-We will take as our subject the Renaissance humanist and try to figure out just who this character was ...and how s/he was figured in the literary and dramatic texts of William Shakespeare, Edmund Spenser, and John Donne as well as Thomas More, John Milton, and Queen Elizabeth I herself.
-(Pre-1800) Goeglein 203.
+(H) The traditional "Renaissance Humanist" was an idealized figure of the educated person in early modern Europe.
+This figure was a "he."
+In England, "he" was a White, Anglo-Saxon, Protestant Christian.
+"He" became a symbol of the many monumental achievements of the early modern European period: the discovery of the New World, the rediscovery of classical texts, the invention of the printing press, the reformation of the Western Church, and the formulation of a recognizable English language.
+In this course, we will take as our subject the traditional "Renaissance Humanist" within the context of today's DEI ("diversity, equity, & inclusion") initiatives.
+How does "he" look to us today in this DEI context and in the texts of Shakespeare, Edmund Spenser, Thomas More, Milton, and Queen Elizabeth I (herself!).
+We will expand the "traditional" literary canon to include demographic "outsiders."
+Meets Pre-1800 requirement for the English major.
+(Pre-1800) 203.
 Eighteenth Century British Literature.
-(H) A period of enormous social, intellectual and political revolution, the socialed long eighteenth century in Britain (1660-1800) calls into question age-old assumptions about the nature of humanity.
+(H) A period of enormous social, intellectual and political revolution, the socalled long eighteenth century in Britain (1660-1800) calls into question age-old assumptions about the nature of humanity.
 From the sex comedies of the Restoration to the satires of Jonathan Swift, the treatises of Mary Astell, the novels of Daniel Defoe and Frances Burney, the neoclassical poetry of Alexander Pope and the lyric poetry of Thomas Gray, literature of the eighteenth century engages in debates about gender, slavery, social class, human nature and our place in the cosmos.
 Social, intellectual and literary developments of the age still shape our modern world and our understanding of what it means to be a human being.
 (Pre-1800) Mueller 206.
 American Literature I: